Airbnb guest files lawsuit after alleged sexual assault by host

 Del Olmo couldn't be reached for comment.
 Teresa Li, Lapayowker's attorney, didn't return calls seeking comment.

 This isn't the first time Airbnb has had problems with its hosts.
 Earlier this month, an Airbnb host agreed to pay $5,000 after turning away a guest because she was Asian American.
-The host was also required to take a college-level course in Asian-American studies.
+The host was also required by California's Department of Fair Employment and Housing to take a college-level course in Asian-American studies.

 The suit appears to be the first time Airbnb has been involved in a sexual assault case and raises questions about what the company's legal responsibilities are in vetting hosts and guests.